skellis46/slipbox/pressure, stress and strain - the body in time.md

 What might it be like to be "blinded" as Thomas Merton said by an "excess of clarity"?[@merton-1954-elected p.30]

-#### a brief excursion into another type of now [.pt3type]

-I want to briefly note that there is another type of now that is different in kind from what I've just been describing as presence based on non-judgemental awareness.
-It is summed up by the cultural anthropologist Mary Catherine Bateson as follows:

-> "the great irony of our time is that even as we are living longer, we are thinking shorter.”
-This is the age of the tyranny of the now.[Bateson, in @krznaric-2021-good pp.4-5]

-The _sine qua non_ contemporary mode of Bateson's tyranny is doom-scrolling.
-The philosopher of technology Albert Borgmann -- building on the thinking and writing of the Trappist monk Thomas Merton -- describes technologically induced distraction as a "permanent, if attractively glamorous, fog".[@borgmann-2012-contemplation p.8]

-Distraction under these everyday conditions is time unfelt as it is smothered or erased by streams of algorithmically delivered images.
-It is a feeling of being _lost in now_ closely related to neoliberally induced hyper-productive busyness, and is the precise opposite of the timeless quality of now experienced by re-membering the body in non-judgemental awareness.
-I see this as a kind of paradox of time, or perhaps paradox of now.
-One version of _now_ voids the past, present and future.
-The other harnesses the present to expand our understanding, experience and imagination of the past and the future.

-And it is to the future that I want to turn.

 I am talking through all of this background in somatics because I understand the concept of presence in the performing arts to be _non-judgemental awareness_.
 It's the keystone of dancing, and perhaps all of the performing arts; it's akin to Csikszentmihalyi's famous idea _flow_[@csikszentmihalyi-2009-flow] in which concepts of self seem to fall away; that the language and sense of I, I, I, me, me, me, my, my, my, is rendered obsolete, or has no place in non-judgemental awareness.